 To demonstrate their commitment to the success of these learners, leading online education programs like those at Drexel University Online, Penn State World Campus and Brandman University are incorporating individualized, executive-style coaching services to help students stay focused, develop study and writing skills and feel supported as they complete their degrees or certificate programs.

-Drexel University is one of the top 50 private, non-profit, national research universities in the U.S. and a pioneer in the e-Learning industry.
+Drexel University is one of the top 50 private, non-profit, national research universities in the U.S. and has been a pioneer in the e-Learning industry since 1996.
 It established Drexel University Online in 2002, which has become renowned for innovative, Internet-based distance education programs for working professionals.

 To offer students the support they need to successfully complete their degrees in the midst of already busy lives, Drexel Online offers individualized, executive-style coaching to all incoming undergraduates pursuing one of its 15 bachelor’s degrees.